jccohrs/land-use-translator/README.md

 - **Mcgrath Data (Optional)**: For the backward extension of historical forest type distribution, additional information on the relative distribution of broadleaf and needleleaf forests, derived from the McGrath dataset, can be utilized.
 For more information about obtaining this dataset, please contact the maintainers of this project.

 - **Land-sea Mask (Optional)**:
-  - By default, the land-sea mask will be calculated from the Landmate PFT maps based on land classification.
+  - By default, the land-sea mask will be calculated from the LANDMATE PFT maps based on land classification.
   - If you want to use a custom land-sea mask, you can provide the path to the file via the `path_file_lsm` parameter in the configuration file.
 - **Background Data (Optional)**: In certain cases, where a certain vegetation type is not present within a grid cell but should be increased according to the LUH2 and the rules provided by the LUT, a background map of potential vegetation is needed.
   - The project already provides global background data.
 This data can be used to enhance the simulation (i.e. set `backgrd` to True).
 If you prefer to use your own regional or global background data, you can specify the path to the new data files via `path_file_back*` and `path_file_back*_global` parameters.